NomadWithoutAHome/PhotoDeputy/README.md

 - Browse and preview images in the list box
 - Click save button to convert individual photos can be saved as jpeg or png.
 - Convert images in bulk using the "Convert Folder" option in the "File" menu.
+- Right-click on file in the list to view its `meta` information

 **You must first select a folder via the `select folder` option in the file menu then select `convert folder`**